How it Works

 Telegram as the Trading Interface

 Telegram is your front end.
-It handles:
+It is where you:

 The Backend Engine and Real-Time Market Data

-Polymarket’s central limit order book (CLOB)
+The central limit order book (CLOB) to see live bids and asks

-Their REST trading API for submitting orders
+The REST trading API to submit and manage orders

 Websocket streams for constant odds and liquidity updates